jdussouillez/quarkus-high-off-heap-mem-usage/README.md

 When using `onOverflow().drop()`, ~80% of messages are dropped but we can still see a "bump" in the client container used memory.
 Why?!
 What is stored in that off-heap memory?

+**Interesting fact: using the old gRPC client `quarkus.grpc.clients.serv.use-quarkus-grpc-client=false` then the memory "bump" almost disappear!**

 Note:
 - VisualVM was used to monitor used heap memory
 - ~~`docker stats` was used to monitor used container memory~~. **Use `watch -n 1 docker top client -o pid,rss,args` instead**.
 See https://quarkus.io/guides/performance-measure#measuring-memory-correctly-on-docker